chay83/jet_pack/README.markdown

 				Author Roles 1.0,
 				Email Template Manager 3.0

-This extension allows email notifications to be sent to particular Authors when an Author creates new entries.
-Jet Pack allows new workflow rules to be created that specify the trigger Author Role and the receiver Author Role.
+This extension implements a basic workflow rule of sending email notifications to Authors of a particular Author Role when Authors of another Role create entries in a section.

 ## Installation and Setup